Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/README.md

 * *NumberOfDocumentsImported* (long) : The total number of documents which were successfully imported out of the documents supplied to the bulk import API call.
 * *TotalRequestUnitsConsumed* (double) : The total request units (RU) consumed by the bulk import API call.
 * *TotalTimeTaken* (TimeSpan) : The total time taken by the bulk import API call to complete.
 * *BadInputDocuments* (List\<object\>) : The list of bad-format documents which were not successfully imported in the bulk import API call.
-User needs to fix the documents - potential reasons could be null document id, invalid JSON, etc.
+User needs to fix the documents - potential reasons could be invalid document id, invalid JSON format, etc.

 #### Getting started

 You can find a sample application program consuming the bulk import API [here](BulkImportSample\BulkImportSample\Program.cs) - which generates random documents to be then bulk imported into a Cosmos DB collecition.
 You can configure the application settings in *appSettings* [here](BulkImportSample\BulkImportSample\App.config).

-### Couple of other pointers
+### Additional pointers

 * For best performance, run your application from an Azure VM in the same region as your Cosmos DB account write region.
 * It is advised to instantiate a single *BulkExecutor* object for the entirety of the application corresponding to a specific Cosmos DB collection.